kitstokes/digi-proc/content/0-scanning.md

 topics: Scanning Specs; Lab Equipment
 ---

-This is a scanning guide for anyone conducting digitization work in the Center for Digital Inquiry and Learning (CDIL) lab.
+This is a scanning guide for those conducting digitization work in the Center for Digital Inquiry and Learning (CDIL) lab.

 {% capture text %}
 1. Ensure that hands are clean and dry before handling any materials.